 Enclosures:

 Must be metal, no plastic allowed.
-Minimum 12 inches high x 12 inches wide x 8 inches deep sheet steel NEMA-12 enclosure with hinged, lockable door with rubber gasket, mounted at 14 ft.
-AFF.
+Minimum 12 inches high x 12 inches wide x 8 inches deep sheet steel NEMA-12 enclosure with hinged, lockable door with rubber gasket, mounted at 14 feet AFF.
 Alternate size: 14 inches high x 16 inches wide x 6 inches deep.

 Door must be oriented so that it opens in a horizontal manner.
 Enclosure may not be mounted in a manner so that the door opens downward.